LocalCoinSwap/LocalCoinSwap/README.md

 The LocalCoinSwap trading protocol consists of 3 layers: The Blockchain layer, the API layer, and the application (or dApp) layer.
 Each of these layers combine to form the overall user experience.

-The LocalCoinSwap governance protocol consists of a token, LCS.
+The LocalCoinSwap governance protocol consists of a token: LCS.
 Holders of the LCS token can vote on key issues, and a regular percentage of the protocol revenue is given to holders in the form of buybacks.
-LocalCoinSwap is currently in the process of transitioning into a DAO.
+LocalCoinSwap is currently in the process of transitioning into a DAO, and in the future will automate the process of on-chain buybacks.

 ### Layer 1.
 Blockchain